Enums in OpenAPI

 NEW

 , then stick to uppercase for all values in all enums. - Document values: Ensure that your description field explains exactly what the purpose of each enum value is.
-If any two values are similar, differentiate them carefully.
+If two values are similar, differentiate them carefully.
 A few extra explanatory lines in your schema can save you days of customer support queries.

 enum